-As mentioned above, Swedish massage can effect the lymphatic system, do if you have known lymphatic issues, had lymph nodes removed, or diagnosed with cancer and currently in treatment or have been out of treatment for less than 3 months; it is important to let your therapist know.
+As mentioned above, Swedish massage can affect the lymphatic system.
+Please let us know if you have known lymphatic issues, had lymph nodes removed, or were diagnosed with cancer.
+Please let us know if you are currently in treatment or have been out of treatment for less than 3 months; it is important your therapist is aware of this.
 It is not to say that you cannot have a massage.

-If you have a cold the flu or strep throat (or the like), it is preferrable for you to wait until you get better before having your massage.
-This protects you, the therapist and other clients.
+If you have active COVID, a cold, the flu, or strep throat (or the like), it is preferable for you to wait until you get better before having your massage.
+This protects you, the therapist, and other clients.

 If you stay home and rest, then your body will do what it is good at by giving your immune system a chance to take care of those little buggers.